snaphat/alias-additions/README.md

 Description
 -
-Alias-Additions adds an alias 'scoop update-all' for updating scoops and apps.', 'scoop cleanup-all' for removing old versions of all apps, 'scoop list-all' which list all app names, 'scoop info-all' which list all apps with their description, and 'scoop search-info <"keyword">' which searches all app descriptions and returns apps containing the specified keyword.
+Alias-Additions adds an alias 'scoop update-all' for updating scoops and apps.', 'scoop cleanup-all' for removing old versions of all apps, 'scoop cache-show-all' for showing the download cache of all apps, 'scoop cache-rm-all' for clearing the download cache of all apps, 'scoop list-all' which list all app names, 'scoop info-all' which list all apps with their description, and 'scoop search-info <"keyword">' which searches all app descriptions and returns apps containing the specified keyword.

 Installation
 -